meta-web/meta-web/pages/07_Manifesto/04_Examples.md

 ### /contacts/42 {.tag .put}

-Calling `PUT` HTTP method on `/contacts/42` endpoint will update our contact.
+Calling a `PUT` HTTP method on the `/contacts/42` endpoint will update our contact.

 ```text
 HTTP request body: